mute-key/editoroverlay/BACKLOG.md

 | sticky_list ===============================================================================================

+- [~] font-family configurations for all text overlays
+- [~] font-decoration configurations for all text overlays
+- [~] an ability to change the overlay positions in sequence.
 - [~] current method to creating a store object is to make a copy from const object where it is defined, maybe it is better to just change it all to some state/store object...? um.... i need to think about it
 - [~] maybe applying preset should have some sort of indicator or message popup that configurations are